hippiehunter/dblbook/src/common/primitives.md

 ## Ownership
 ### Sized declarations
-When declaring an `a`, `d`, `i`, or `id` variable somewhere that defines a memory layout or owns its own memory `**e.g., record or DATA, but not structure or anything else?`, you must include a size.
+When declaring an `a`, `d`, `i`, or `id` variable somewhere that defines a memory layout or owns its own memory , you must include a size.
 Let's consider an example where we define several fields in a `record`:

 ```dbl,ignore,does_not_compile
 record